linksapprentice1/TurtleRecorder/README.md

 Instructions:

 Run main.py to start the program.
 Be sure to have the proper dependencies.
+Tested with Python 2.7.

 When running the program, click in the giant area below the buttons.
 Draw something.
 Feel free to change colors and reset the canvas at will.
 Press Demo to the view the turtle graphics that correspond to the drawing.
 When complete, press Done.
-On Windows, an executable and accompanying code will be generated (including the ython source).
+On Windows, an executable and accompanying code will be generated (including the python source).
 On Linux, a python file will instead be created.

 Enjoy.